 Byron Haskin was four times Oscar nominated, and later directed Conquest of Space, From the Earth to the Moon (1958), Robinson Crusoe on Mars (1964), The Power, and produced the very first, rejected Star Trek pilot The Cage in 1965.

 Gordon Jennings won two actual Oscars for non-sci-fi films in 1942 and 1943, and a bunch of technical awards.
 He also worked on two of my favourite sci-fi films: Island of Lost Souls and Dr. Cyclops (1940, review), as well as When Worlds Collide.
 Jan Domela was his constant companion.
-Bonestell worked on Destination Moon, When Worlds Collide, Cat-Women of the Moon (1953), Conquest of Space (1955) and the TV series Men Into Space (1959-1960).
+Bonestell worked on Destination Moon, When Worlds Collide, Cat-Women of the Moon (1953, review), Conquest of Space (1955) and the TV series Men Into Space (1959-1960).
 Second art director Hal Pereira won one Oscar and was nominated for a whopping 21 other films.
 Pereira also worked on When Worlds Collide and Conquest of Space, as well as The Space Children (1958), The Colossus of New York (1958), I Married a Monster from Outer Space (1958), Visit to a Small Planet (1960), The Nutty Professor (1963), Robinson Crusoe on Mars (1964), The President’s Analyst (1967), and Project X (1968).

 The War of the Worlds.
 1953, USA.
 Directed by Byron Haskin.
 Written by Barré Lyndon.
 Based on the novel The War of the Worlds by H.G.
 Wells.
 Starring: Gene Barry, Ann Robinsin, Les Tremayne, Robert Cornthwaite, Sandro Giglio, Lewis Martin, Houseley Stevenson Jr., Paul Frees, William Phipps, Vernon Rich, Henry Brandon, Jack Kruschen, Cedric Harwicke, Ned Glass, Joe Gray, Charles Gemora, Carolyn Jones, Ivan Lebedeff, David McMahon, James Seay, David Sharpe, Bobby Somers, Wilhelm von Hohenzollern, Anthony Warde.
 Music: Leith Stevens.
 Cinematography: George Barnes.
 Editing: Everett Douglas.
 Art direction: Albert Nozaki, Hal Pereira.
 Set decoration: Sam Comer, Emile Kuri.
 Costume design: Edith Head.
 Makeup supervisor: Wally Westmore.
 Astronomical art: Chesley Bonestell.
 Sound recordists: Gene Garvin, Harry Lindgren.
 Sound director: Loren L. Ryder.
 Special effects: Edward A. Sutherland, Barney Wolff.
 Visual effects: Gordon Jennings, Jan Domela (mattes), Marcel Delgado (miniatures), Farciot Edouart, Cliff Shirpser.
 Martian costumes: Charles Gemora, Diana Gemora.
 Produced by George Pal, Frank Freeman Jr. & Cecil B. DeMille for Paramount Pictures.